MiladSamani/cardio-conductor_Heart-Rate-ppo-prediction/README.md

-# 🪀 Heart Rate Prediction using reinforcement learning ( PPO and PPG-DaLiA dataset )
+# 🪀 Heart Rate Prediction using reinforcement learning ( PPO & PPG-DaLiA )

 A reinforcement learning model that predicts short-term heart rate using real-time physiological signals (ACC, RESP, TEMP, ACTIVITY, etc.) collected from wearable sensors.
 Trained using Proximal Policy Optimization (PPO), the model learns to forecast the next 3 seconds of heart rate based on the previous 60 seconds of multimodal data.